ghxm/euplexCy_readability/README.md

-spacy_readability
+spacy_readability for euplex
  ==================

   spaCy v2.0 pipeline component for calculating readability scores of of text.
-Provides scores for Flesh-Kincaid grade level, Flesh-Kincaid reading ease, Dale-Chall, and SMOG.
+Provides scores for Flesh-Kincaid grade level, Flesh-Kincaid reading ease, Dale-Chall, and SMOG, Lix and word entropy.

   Installation
  ------------